habibcomsats/NVFlare/docs/user_guide/operation.rst

-.. _operating_nvflare:
+.. _operating_flare:

 ######################################################
-Operating NVFLARE - Admin Client, Commands, FLAdminAPI
+Operating FLARE - Admin Client, Commands, FLAdminAPI
 ######################################################

 The FL system is operated by the packages of type admin configured at provisioning.
 The admin packages contain key and